Morven, Queensland: Geography

+The Warrego Highway enters the locality from the east (Mungallala), passes through the town, and then exits to the west (Sommariva).
+Approximately 3.4 km west of the town, the Landsborough Highway commences, splitting off in a north-westerly direction from the Warrego Highway, and exiting the locality to the north-west (Clara Creek).

+The Western railway line also enters the locality from the east (Mungallala), passes through the town, which is served by the Morven railway station (26.4146°S 147.1132°E), and then exits to the west (Sommariva).

+Tregole National Park (where the Mulga Lands and the Brigalow Belt meet) is to the south and west of the town.
+Apart from the national park and the town, the land use is grazing on native vegetation.

 History

 Originally, the area on which Morven now sits was a popular spot for bullock teams on the road between Mitchell and Charleville.
 In 1859, a small area was taken from the property Victoria Downs and set aside for public use and designated on maps and documents as 'Victoria Downs Reserve'.
 It was on the Cobb & Co mail route from Brisbane to Charleville.
 Later it became informally known as 'Sadlier's Waterhole' after Captain TJ Sadlier and his wife camped at the property.

 In 1876, a post office was opened and called Morven.
 When officially surveyed in 1880, it was officially given the name Morven.
 It is believed to be named after Morven in Aberdeenshire, Scotland.

 Morven State School opened on 24 September 1887.

 All Souls Anglican Church opened in 1906 and was dedicated in 1926.

 On Sunday 14 March 1926, Archbishop James Duhig opened and consecrated the Sacred Heart Roman Catholic church.